MicroStrategy/rest-api-docs/docs/common-workflows/retrieve-sql-statements-and-query-details/retrieve-dataset-sql.md

 ---
-title: Workflow Sample - Retrieve the SQL Statement of Datasets in a Document or Dossier Instance
+title: Workflow sample - Retrieve the SQL statement of datasets in a document or dossier instance
-sidebar_label: Retrieve the SQL Statement of Datasets in a Document or Dossier Instance
+sidebar_label: Retrieve the SQL statement of datasets in a document or dossier instance
 description: You can retrieve the SQL statements of all datasets in a document or dossier instance.
 In this workflow sample, a dossier instance is used.
 However, the same workflow applies to a document instance.
 ---